PlumpMath/debe/README.md

 	blindTesting: false, //< Enable for double-blind testing (make FLEX susceptible to sql injection attacks)
 	statefulViews: {...}, //< Jade views that require  the stateful URL

-but its' default values suffice.
+but its default values suffice.

 ## Installation